maureyesdev/Ravn-Challenge-V2-Mauricio-Reyes/README.md

 ## Mandatory features

 1. [x] Authentication endpoint (sign up, sign in , sign out)
-2. [x] List products with pagination
+2. [ ] List products with pagination -> Still need to pass the skip and the offset
-3. [ ] Search products by category
+3. [x] Search products by category
 4. [x] Add 2 kinds of Users (manager, client)
    1. As Manager I can:
           1. [ ] Create products